Scifabric/pybossa-jujucharm/INSTALL-Vagrant-trusty.md

 ## Testing PyBossa charm with Vagrant

 With this guide you can test the PyBossa Juju charm inside a Virtualbox VM.
+Vagrant will help us to setup a new VM.
 This should work on all supported OSes where Vagrant and Virtualbox runs (Windows, OS X, Ubuntu).

 ### Follow these steps:

 #### Install Virtualbox & Vagrant

+Install Vagrant and Virtualbox if they are not available on your machine.

 > Ubuntu example:
 > ```